umbertoghio/expo-custom-updater/README.md

 This allows to check for updates when user returns into the app after some time.
 You can set the following options in the class constructor:

-* minRefreshSeconds Do not check for updates before minRefreshSeconds from the last check (default 300)
+* minRefreshSeconds Do not check for updates before minRefreshSeconds from the last check (default 300).
+A check for new version will not be done if user switch back to the app within 5 minutes
 * showDebugInConsole Show what the library is doing in the console (default false)
 * beforeCheckCallback Callback function before the check, useful to show a loading screen
 * afterCheckCallback Callback function after the check, useful to hide a loading screen if no updates are available (if an update is found the application is restarted).